 Favourite thing to do in science: A favourite thing in science is hard to pin down.
 I think learning about lots of different things is what I love most about it, regardless of the scientific area you’re talking about.
 There’s more to see, than can ever be seen…

-I build nanostructures from atoms and molecules… kind of like using LEGO, but even the finished products are smaller than a virus.
+My Work: I build nanostructures from atoms and molecules… kind of like using LEGO, but even the finished products are smaller than a virus.

 Many nano-materials have very promising properties that would be great for use in electronics (like smartphones and computers), sensing (like glucose sensors for diabetics) and materials strengthening (like car hulls or tennis rackets).